Gregory C. Huffman

-Gregory Clark Huffman (born 1967) is a United States Navy rear admiral who serves as commander of Carrier Strike Group 12 since June 17, 2021.
+Gregory Clark Huffman (born 1967) is a United States Navy rear admiral who has served as the commander of Naval Education and Training Command since June 18, 2025.
+He most recently served as the commander of Joint Task Force – Micronesia from 2024 to 2025.
+He served as the commander of Joint Region Marianas from 2023 to 2024.
+He served as commander of Carrier Strike Group 12 from 2021 to 2023.
 Prior to that, he served as director of operations and plans of the Operations, Plans and Strategy Directorate (N3), with command tours including the USS John C. Stennis and USS Green Bay.
 He graduated from the United States Naval Academy in 1989.
 Huffman became a rear admiral with Senate confirmation in 2019.

 Huffman earned an M.A. degree in history from the University of Maryland in 1989 and an M.S. degree in aviation systems from the University of Tennessee in 2000.